minagawah/cra-ts-emotion-tailwind-solution/README.md

 styles within
 [emotion](https://emotion.sh/docs/introduction)
 notations.
-Here are the ones to install:
+Here are the ones to install (not required, just for the workaround on ESLint):

 - @typescript-eslint/eslint-plugin
 - @typescript-eslint/parser